This easy Pecan Chocolate Chip Cookies recipe yields a chewy center and crispy edges. Whipped up in under an hour makes these ideal for any occasion.

 Remove and scoop up a portion, topping the top of your cookie dough into equal balls and place onto your baking tray, finishing by sprinkling over a little sea salt.

 Bake for 12 minutes or until golden on the edges.

 Remove and allow to cool on the baking tray for a couple minutes before placing on a cooling tray.

 Mixing bowl: A medium mixing bowl works perfectly to make the cookie dough.

-Hand or stand mixer: To create the cookie dough, it’s best done in a hand or stand mixer to get the batter perfectly creamed before adding the flour in.
+Hand or stand mixer: For the best cookie dough, using a hand or stand mixer is easiest.

 Scoop: The scoop used here is 5 centimeters or 1.57 inches in diameter.